rob-moore/blog-posts/webpack.md

           'sass?outputStyle=expanded',
         ],
       },
 This is our CSS preprocessor.
 There are loaders for just about all of them so feel free to use whichever one you are comfortable with.
-In this case we'll be using SCSS.
+In this case, we'll be using SCSS.
 One thing to keep in mind is that the loaders are read from right to left, or in this case, bottom to top.
-So any file that ends will the the `.scss` extension will be run through our sass converter first, then our autoprefixer, then it will be translated into plain css and loaded up with our `style` loader.
+So any file that ends will the `.scss` extension will be run through our sass converter first, then our autoprefixer, then it will be translated into plain CSS and loaded up with our `style` loader.

       {
         test: /\.(woff2?|ttf|eot|svg)$/,